-- White jeans– You could also go for light linen pants or capri pants.
+- White jeans – Stretchy pull on ones like this are ideal!
+You could also go for light linen pants or palazzo pants.
 I have a full list of the different types of pants for travel in this post.

 - 2 Sundresses – One black and one coloured or print

 - Black jumpsuit – This one is very affordable and comes in a tonne of colours if black isn’t your thing.
 If you don’t want to do a jumpsuit, add in a second maxi dress/

 - 1-2 Cocktail dresses – This one is absolutely gorgeous for plus size women!.
 A nice black or navy dress is also a good option.

 - 2 Set of workout clothes – Either for the gym or active excursions if planned

 - Cardigan – For cool evenings or to wear on the plane

 - 8 Pair of underwear – Enough for a 7 day cruise